TSTMotion/TSTMotion.github.io/README.md

 # TSTMotion: Training-free Scene-aware Text-to-motion Generation

-This is the repository that contains source code for the [TSTMotion website](https://anonymouslolsacsa.github.io/TSTMotion.github.io/).
+This is the repository that contains project pages for the [TSTMotion website](https://anonymouslolsacsa.github.io/TSTMotion.github.io/).

 If you find TSTMotion useful for your work please cite:
 ```